Copenhagen Plank Raise

 • Hip Mobility and Stability: Strengthens the hip adductors, improving mobility and stability and potentially aiding injury prevention.

-• Convenience: This exercise can be performed virtually anywhere with just something to put one supporting leg on, making it accessible and convenient for most individuals.
+• Convenience: This exercise can be performed virtually anywhere without equipment, making it accessible and convenient for most individuals.

 Variations: